riera90/dotfiles/tlp/README.md

 ## Warning!

 This settings will only work for you if you have a Thinkpad!
-In the settings the battery threshold is activated.
+In the settings, the battery threshold is activated.